AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/jira-software-modules.md

       >1.
 Paste the terminal output into a file named `jira_publickey.pem`.

-1. Continue to [Configure the client app as a consumer in [!DNL Jira]](#configure-the-client-app-as-a-consumer-in-dnl-jira)
+1. Continue to [Configure the client app as a consumer in [!DNL Jira]](#configure-the-client-app-as-a-consumer-in-jira)

 #### Configure the client app as a consumer in [!DNL Jira]